zerofltexx/custom-conversation/README.md

 ## Features

 ### Core Features
-- Compatible with any OpenAI API-compatible LLM through configurable base URL
+- Compatible with multiple LLM providers, via LiteLLM.
+See [Supported Providers](docs/supported-providers.md) for the list of supported providers.
 - Dynamic reconfiguration of API settings (change your base URL without having to create a new instance)
 - Enhanced event system for conversation tracking and debugging
 - Configurable intent handling and fallback behavior